Katie Hoff: 2008 Summer Olympics

 Heading into the 2008 Olympics, Hoff was considered a strong contender.
 Hoff held the American record in the 200-meter individual medley at 2:09.71 and set the world record in the 400-meter individual medley with a time of 4:31.12 set at the 2008 U.S. swim trials.
 (This time was subsequently bettered by Stephanie Rice in the Olympic finals with a time of 4:29.45).

 Hoff's performances in Beijing produced a decidedly mixed record.
 NBC commentator and former-Olympian Rowdy Gaines described her results as disappointing (this included finishing second to Great Britain's Rebecca Adlington in the 400-meter freestyle), yet noted that her three medals at one Olympics is a significant achievement and cited the depth of the field in each of her events.
 Prior to the Olympic Games, Hoff was saddled by the media with the label "the female Michael Phelps" due to the challenging slate of races in which she was competing.
 Bob Bowman, Phelps' coach, thought the comparison was unfair.

-Hoff set the American record in the 200-meter freestyle, yet finished fourth in the event; 70 minutes later in the finals of the 200-meter individual medley Hoff again finished fourth, well behind her time at the U.S. swim trials.
+Hoff set the American record in the 200-meter freestyle, yet finished fourth in the event.
+70 minutes later, in the finals of the 200-meter individual medley, Hoff again finished fourth, well behind her time at the U.S. swim trials.
 These results led to questions as to whether Hoff's program in Beijing was too aggressive.
 It was also suggested that Hoff's narrow miss of a gold medal in the 400-meter freestyle created a confidence issue that affected her later races.

 Following her consecutive fourth-place finishes, Hoff's coach, Paul Yetter, held that she was having a good meet and denied she had peaked too early.
 Yetter also predicted that Hoff could have an "awesome" 800-meter freestyle race to conclude her second Olympic games.
 However, Hoff dramatically faded over the second half of her preliminary race, finishing in 8:27.78, 8.08 seconds off her personal best time, and failed to advance.

 2009

-Hoff's plan for 2009 had been to train at Loyola College in Chicago, where it was reported she would enroll in classes and volunteer as an assistant swim coach, similar to what Michael Phelps had done at the University of Michigan.
+Hoff's plan for 2009 had been to train at Loyola College in Maryland, where it was reported she would enroll in classes and volunteer as an assistant swim coach, similar to what Michael Phelps had done at the University of Michigan.
 However, ESPN reported that she would instead remain at NBAC and switch coaches to work with Bob Bowman, who had announced in April 2008 that he was leaving Michigan's program after the Olympic trials.
 Bowman's coaching style did not mesh well with Hoff, and her time working with him ended in May 2009, when she came close to quitting the sport.

 Hoff did not qualify for the 2009 World Aquatics Championships after an 8th-place finish in the 200-meter freestyle and a 6th-place finish in the 400-meter freestyle at the U.S. National Championships.
 Hoff subsequently withdrew from the 100- and 800-meter freestyle races, ending her chances of making the team.